 Perhaps the most important task for achieving long-term sobriety happens during the initial intake interview.
 Professionals work with you to accurately diagnose your condition.
 From there, a customized treatment protocol ensures that you receive the particular treatment that you need.
 Doing so allows therapists to meet your physical, emotional, and spiritual needs.
 At this time, therapists will also decide what the best program is for you, whether that be outpatient treatment or even an inpatient 90 day treatment program.

 Aftercare Shifts the Recovery Focus on Maintaining Sobriety for Life

-As you participate in therapy sessions and learn new life skills, the emphasis of the sessions gradually shifts.
+As you participate in therapy sessions, aftercare program and learn new life skills, the emphasis of the sessions gradually shifts.
 You’ll begin to collaborate with peer groups and counselors to explore ways of dealing with trigger situations.
 At this time, you’ll learn a broad range of valuable ways to stay on track, including:

 - Identifying triggers.
 What caused you to reach for drugs or alcohol before?
 Because there are some triggers that you can’t remove, work stress, for example, you need to learn new coping skills.
 But first, you need to uncover these stressors.

 - Re-evaluating peer groups.
 Friends, colleagues, and acquaintances can all be detrimental to your recovery.
 If you find that some of these individuals may contribute to a potential relapse, work out strategies to minimize interactions.
 It’s also important to find new, supportive peer groups to join.

 - Establishing new routines and habits.
 Humans are creatures of habit.
 If you’ve been going the same bar every Tuesday for years or you always smoke a cigarette with your morning coffee, these habits become a part of your life.
 In a perfect storm, habits and old routines become the fall back when triggers make you feel out of control.
 Create new routines as soon as possible to avoid slipping back into destructive ones.